Azure/azure-osconfig/docs/architecture.md

 The OSConfig Agent handles communication with IoT Hub and Reported Configuration/Desired Configuration (RC/DC) files.
 The agent is a thin client running as a daemon (Linux background service) using the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the IoT Hub that receives Desired Twin updates from and makes Reported Twin updates to the IoT Hub and the RC/DC files.

-The agent relies on the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) to obtain a module identity that allows it to connect to the IoT Hub alongside other locally present agents.
+The agent relies on the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) to obtain a module identity that allows it to connect to the IoT Hub alongside other locally present PnP agents.

 The agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) IPC REST API.